John P. Connarn

 John P. Connarn (July 8, 1917 – March 26, 2002) was an attorney, politician, and judge from Northfield, Vermont who served as the state Attorney General from 1965 to 1967.
+He was the first Democrat to hold the position.

 Early life

 John Patrick Connarn was born in Brattleboro, Vermont on July 8, 1917, the son of Frederick M. Connarn and Margaret (Holland) Connarn.
 He was raised and educated in Northfield, Vermont, and graduated from Northfield High School in 1936.
 Connarn subsequently attended Norwich University, from which he received his bachelor's degree in 1941.

 Military service

 After college, Connarn joined the United States Army to serve during World War II.
 He served initially with the 3rd Cavalry Regiment at Fort Myer, Virginia.
 When the army created unites including the 87th Infantry Regiment to train for mountain and winter warfare, Connarn volunteered, and served at locations including Camp Hale, Colorado.
 Connarn was subsequently assigned to the 2nd Cavalry Division at Fort Clark, Texas.

 Following additional training at Fort Riley, Kansas, in 1943 Connarn was assigned to the 179th Infantry Regiment, a unit of the 45th Infantry Division.
 He served in the North African campaign, including the post-Operation Torch occupation of sites in Morocco and Algeria.
 The 179th Infantry took part in the August 1944 Operation Dragoon invasion of southern France, and took part in combat as a platoon leader in the regiment's Company E. He took part in battles that followed the Dragoon landings, and was severely wounded in France in October 1944.

 Connarn underwent extensive recuperation at several military hospitals, including Naples, Italy, Clinton, Iowa, and Fort Carson, Colorado.
 He attained the rank of captain, and remained in the army until being medically retired in 1947.
 Connarn was a recipient of the Purple Heart, Combat Infantryman Badge, and European–African–Middle Eastern Campaign Medal with three campaign stars.